tsathishkumar/MySController-rs/README.md

 Started as a project to support OTA for MySensors and proxy for all other requests.
 Now exposes [WebOfThings APIs](https://iot.mozilla.org/specification/) for MySensors (supporting very few sensors at the moment) and on it's way to be a fully functional API based controller for MySensors.
 Contributions to support other sensors are welcome.

 ## APIs to manage nodes and firmwares
-All the APIs are exported as [postman collection](https://documenter.getpostman.com/view/198173/myscontroller/RWEmHGeT#1d695865-c9c4-6738-e2b5-d75b31a880b7)
+All the APIs are exported as [postman collection](https://www.getpostman.com/collections/3f99678c26301d779ebe)  and the docs can be found [here](https://documenter.getpostman.com/view/198173/myscontroller/RWEmHGeT#1d695865-c9c4-6738-e2b5-d75b31a880b7).

-There is a todo to add Swagger UI as part of the server.
+There is also a pending task to add Swagger UI as part of the server.

 ## Screenshots